ground-x/caver-java-ext-kas/README.md

 ```

 ## Test
-For test, You must modify data in Config.java or use .env to set the data necessary for test.
+To test, You must modify data in "Config.java" or use ".env" to set the data necessary for test.
-If you use .env, you must set variable below.
+If you use ".env", you must set variable below.

 ```groovy
 ACCESS_KEY= //KAS service access key